arjunguha/compsci220-scala/website/exams/2014_xz39j/index.md

 title: 2014 Mid-term Exam
 ---

-## Important
+## Direction

 You have 24 hours to complete this exam.
 However, it is designed to require two hours.
 You must not discuss this exam with anyone.
-You may post questions on Piazza *privately to Instructors*.
+If the directions are unclear, you may post questions on Piazza *privately to Instructors*.
 If relevant, we'll send answers to the whole class.

+**This exam has five parts.
+Complete any four of the five parts.** There is no extra-credit for completing all five parts.

 ## Preliminaries